Can Cats Get Kennel Cough? Vet-Verified Facts & Information

 Like dogs, cats too can get infected by kennel cough.
 Those at a higher risk of infection are cats who live in crowded places, unvaccinated cats, cats in contact with infected dogs, and those who constantly travel or venture outdoors.
 Sometimes, it is caused by the bacteria Bordetella bronchiseptica, which is why the disease is also referred to as Bordetella in cats.1 At other times, the kennel cough might set in due to another infection in your cat’s respiratory system.

-The seriousness of the illness in cats depends on certain factors like your cat’s age, immunity status, general health condition, vaccination status, and lifestyle.
+The seriousness of the illness in cats depends on certain factors, like your cat’s age, immunity status, general health condition, vaccination status, and lifestyle.
 Therefore, it is imperative to understand the causes, signs, and potential treatment options.

 How Cats Get Kennel Cough

-Kennel cough is a contagious disease that can spread from one pet to another.
+Kennel cough is a contagious disease that can spread from one species of pet to another.
 That means cats can get kennel cough from dogs and vice versa.
 They may also contract the illness from an infected cat.
 The illness can be transmitted through coughing and sneezing, direct contact, or shared items such as bowls and toys.

 Signs of Kennel Cough